josemenav/josemenav/README.md

-- 👋 Hi, I’m @josemenav a Jr Software Engineer
+- 👋 Hi, I’m @josemenav and I am a Software Engineer
 - 👀 I’m interested in web development and AI
-- 🌱 The technologies I have worked with are Node js, Flask, React and I'm currently learning SpringBoot
+- 🌱 The technologies I have worked with are Node js, Flask, React and I'm currently learning AWS technologies
-- 💞️ I’m looking to collaborate on proyects that allow me to grow my experience
+- 💞️ I’m looking to collaborate on projects that allow me to grow my experience
 - 📫 joseantoniomendozanavarro@gmail.com

 <!---